Thomas Plunkett

 Thomas Plunkett (1841 - March 10, 1885) was a color bearer during the American Civil War.
 He carried the banner of the 21st Regiment Massachusetts Volunteer Infantry at the Battle of Fredericksburg when a cannon blast took away both of his arms and wounded him in the chest.
-He pressed the flag against his chest with what remained of his arms and continued until one of the color guard took the flag from him so he could retire.
-Both of his arms were eventually amputated, and it would take another two years for him to recover.
-For his actions during the battle Plunkett received the Medal of Honor.
-Battery Plunkett, a battery of two 4-inch rapid firing guns at Fort Warren on Georges Island in Boston Harbor (MA), was completed in 1899 and named in his honor.
+He pressed the flag against his chest with what remained of his arms and continued until one of the color guards took the flag from him so he could retire.
+His arms were eventually amputated, and he would take another two years to recover.
+Plunkett received the Medal of Honor for his actions during the battle.
+Battery Plunkett, a battery of two 4-inch rapid-firing guns at Fort Warren on Georges Island in Boston Harbor (MA), was completed in 1899 and named in his honor.